The Cost of Generational Confidence

 Professional help makes sense if:

-- You want to eliminate single points of failure without complexity
+- You want to reduce avoidable single points of failure without complexity

 - You value documented processes and professional oversight